preludeorg/operator-support/README.md

 1. Select the default ThirdEye agent.
 2. Click "Launch Chain".
 3. Type the name of a Chain in the "Find an attack chain to deploy" (File Hunter is recommended)
-4. Click deploy.
+4. Click "Deploy".
 This will send the chain to the selected agent.
 5. Within a few seconds you should see results starting to stream into your agent's result log.
 Click on any row to view additional information on the result.

 ![alt text](images/deploy.png)